graphile/crystal/docs/cli.md

 # Command Line Interface

-The easiest way to get up and runnign with PostGraphQL is to use the Command Line Interface.
+The easiest way to get up and running with PostGraphQL is to use the Command Line Interface.

 Just install PostGraphQL globally with npm: